NidzamuddinMuzakki/go-lib-common/errors/README.md

         ErrSQLQueryBuilder = errors.New("error query builder") // use your own error builder package )

-    sql, args, err := recon.ToSql()
+    sql, args, err := squirrel.ToSql()
 	if err != nil {
-        // will wrap error from recon.ToSql() with  ErrSQLQueryBuilder return nil, 0, liberrors.WrapWithErr(err, ErrSQLQueryBuilder)
+        // will wrap error from squirrel.ToSql() with  ErrSQLQueryBuilder return nil, 0, liberrors.WrapWithErr(err, ErrSQLQueryBuilder)
 	}